gearsandcode/dogearjobs/README.md

 # dogearjobs

-A Goole site keyword job search tool to generate bookmarks or tab groups
+A Google site keyword job search tool to generate bookmarks or tab groups for job postings.